okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 With Okta Identity Engine, the definition of factors and authenticators have been differentiated to align with industry standards.
 Identity Engine uses authenticators in its MFA Enrollment Policy settings, whereas the Okta Classic Engine uses factors in its MFA Enrollment Policy settings.
 See [Compare Identity Engine and Classic Engine](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-whats-new) for details.

-After upgrading your org to Identity Engine, new MFA Enrollment Policies are configured using authenticators.
+After upgrading your org to Identity Engine, new MFA Enrollment Policies created in the Okta Admin Console are configured using authenticators.
 Existing MFA Enrollment Policies, created before upgrading to Identity Engine, are still configured with factors.
-However, if an existing MFA policy was modified and saved in the Okta Admin Console, the factors in that policy are converted to authenticators.
+However, if an existing MFA policy was modified and saved in the Admin Console, the factors in that policy are converted to authenticators.
 This conversion is seamless to admin users managing policies in the Admin Console.

 For existing apps that manage and use MFA Enrollment Policies programmatically through the [Policy API](/docs/reference/api/policy/), some development work is required to handle the factor to authenticator conversion schema changes after the org is upgraded to Identity Engine.
 This guide provides you with key API considerations to upgrade your app for MFA enrollment flows in Identity Engine.